AGRO (exhibition)

 AGRO (Russian: and АГРО) is the largest Ukrainian exhibition for agriculture, agricultural machinery, livestock farming and the food industry.
-The event is staged annually in Kyiv and in one of the main industries of Ukraine.
+The event is staged annually in Kyiv and in one of the main industries in Ukraine.

 History

 The inaugural AGRO was staged in Kyiv in 1988.
 In 2018, the event featured some 1,308 exhibitors and 185,000 visitors attended the show over the course of four days.
-More than 34,000 sq.m of exhibition area outdoors and in 10 halls were covered the same year.
+More than 34,000 sq.m of exhibition area outdoors and in 10 halls was covered the same year.
 57 business events like conferences, seminars and presentations were held during AGRO 2018.
 The event was held at the National Complex "Expocentre of Ukraine" in Kyiv.
 In 2017 the event was organized by the Ministry of Agrarian Policy and Food of Ukraine for the 30th time, official pavilions were organized from the United States of America and the People's Republic of China.
 AGRO includes the trade fairs ExpoAgroTech, AnimalExpo, PlantGrowing & AgriculturalChemistry, BioFuel, EquiWorld, FishExpo, Hi-Tech AGRO, AGRO BuildExpo and Organic.